heesters-nick/unionsdata/README.md

 | `unionsdata download` | Start downloading data |
 | `unionsdata` | Shortcut for `unionsdata download` |

+>**📝 Important - First Run:** On your first download, the package automatically detects this and downloads tile availability information from CANFAR (~5 minutes one-time setup).
+A KD-tree spatial index is built for efficient coordinate-to-tile matching.
+Subsequent runs use the cached data.
+>
+> To refresh tile availability data later, use the `--update-tiles` flag:
+> ```bash
+> unionsdata download --update-tiles
+> ```
+>
+> Or set `update_tiles: true` in your config file.

 #### Download Specific Tiles